Leatherhead War Memorials: Mark Allen von Bergen

 Parthian Class submarines (I)

-e.g. a photo of him, of his name on the Portsmouth Memorial
+e.g. a photo of his name on the Portsmouth Memorial